Tetrinity/Score-Tracker/README.md

 This is being used to learn about Android development, so expect super-high-quality code here.

 Planned features:
-- Word mode
-    - setting to enable word mode
-    - each move has a space for a word to be entered
 - Delete game from list
 - Improve game info on list of saved games
 - New game from existing (new game keeps game name and players, wipes scores, words, etc.)